biell/alti-server/README.md

 the behaviour of the server.
 This is helpful for setting up league events and could be used for a map which required tight integration with the server code.
 See the `example_scripts` directory on github for examples.

+A special command `/vote modify` is available to tune scripts

 ## Snarky Server
 The server can be configured to emit snarky comments from time to time by